developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 09/README.md

 1. API developer needs to decide in where **API key & Secret/Signature** is placed.
 2. How API provider will manage keys and secrets.
 Example, need for database.
 How is keys invalidating.
 3. How API key and security is implemented.
-4. How these is keys are provided to application developer(in webpage or sended by email)
+4. How these is keys are provided to application developer(in webpage or sended by email).
 5. Where would you implement Rate limiting & analytics.
 - These should be **NOT** be implemented into API CODE!
 6. Instead you should use **API Management Platform**.